Gretchen Fullido: Controversy

 On October 5, 2018, Fullido filed sexual harassment and libel complaints against ABS-CBN executive Cheryl Favila and ABS-CBN News segment producer Maricar Asprec.
 She also filed suit against news reporter Marie Lozano, who allegedly “besmirched her reputation” in saying she had filed the sexual harassment complaints to leverage her employment status in the network.
 Fullido charged the two executives had sent her text messages with sexual innuendoes and requesting sexual favors.
 She also accused them of making it difficult for her to work as an anchor and reporter for TV Patrol when she rejected their inappropriate advances.

 Fullido also accused journalist Ces Drilon of victim-blaming after the latter allegedly said Fullido deserved to be harassed after wearing a bikini to boost TV Patrol ratings.
 In March 2019, the Quezon City Prosecutor junked Fullido’s libel raps against Lozano and Drilon.

 Personal life

 Fullido is the cousin of the Gumabao siblings Paolo, Marco, Kat, and Michele.
 She is also a niece of former actor Dennis Roldan.

-Fullido graduated from Immaculate Conception Academy - Greenhills in San Juan City, where she was part of the varsity team for swimming.
+Fullido graduated from Immaculate Conception Academy - Greenhills in San Juan City.
 She later finished at the University of the Philippines Diliman in Quezon City.